jahorinac/02-react/z-notes.md

 005 - realize simple react context (from parent to child) with react router 006 - pass data from child to parent
-007 - !!! pass data from child to grandparent and from grandparent to child
+007 - !!! pass data from child to grandparent and from grandparent to child 008 - (from input field - submit) pass data to grandparent